kujua/kujua.github.io/_posts/2016-09-01-book-leanpub-scrivener.md

 [Leanpub](https://leanpub.com) is a self-publishing platform that encourages *lean* publishing: Even if the book is not finished it should be made available to potential readers and buyers.
 It is like a kickstarter book project where readers support the writing of a book, not knowing if they will ever get a finished product.

 It is a good idea to publish the book in its infant state, but there are pitfalls as well.
-I published the first chapters of the [Erlang/Elixir book](https://leanpub.com/erlangandelixirforimperativeprogrammers) and then it stayed there for a long time, because I was contracted for an unexpected project and could not write.
+I published the first chapters of the book and then it stayed there for a long time, because I was contracted for an unexpected project and could not write.
 Fortunately the readers I had at that time did not demand their money back.
 It was a bit embarassing for me - all the time estimations I had were completely blown away.

 Estimations were also wrong, because unexpected issues can occur: